lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/update.md

 Adds an "update" operation to the commit list for the file identified by the given parameters.

 For more details see the heuristic section of the [TemporaryVirtualFileSystem conception notes](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/pages/conception-notes.md).

+The options are:
+-  move: bool=false.
+Whether to move or copy the given path to the destination.

+You can pass some extra options to the concrete class via this options array.